psu-libraries/contentdmtools/docs/batchCreateCompoundObjects.md

   * create a 200 ppi searchable PDF for the entire compound object, saved in the compound object subdirectory, and
 * move TIF images into an `originals` subdirectory.

 By combining parameters, you can create different types of batches based on your need.
+E.g.
 * Metadata only output (skip JP2 and OCR outputs, skip originals handling)
 * Processes existing TIF and JP2s into CONTENTdm load packages
 * Skip OCR for visual resources